Explain your role at CVCheck

 My first job back in Australia was at EMIS as one of the Australian founders of the UK company’s Australian offshore division.
 I spent 10 years there, growing the team from four staff to 70, before turning off the lights on the business when it eventually closed its Australian branch.

 The next job I applied for was CVCheck.
 I started at CVCheck as a Senior Developer.
-We had three developers and one tester when I started over four years ago.
+We had three developers and one tester when I started over eight years ago.
 After a year at the company, I was promoted to IT Manager.

 How has CVCheck changed since you started at the company?